 The Kuwait Times profiled several interviews with domestic housemaids, asking them what they believed would be the most important clauses the new labor law should include.
 One worker insisted that matters dealing with domestic workers should be addressed by civilian authorities, and not the "scary and unfriendly" uniformed representatives of the Ministry of Interior.
 Two other housemaids highlighted the need for one day off during the workweek.
 They stated that they had been working for their current employers for 5 years and were only allowed one day off a year under their current arrangement!
-An extension of this request is the establishment of a work-day and legal working hours.
+An extension of

 The vulnerability of domestic workers and the lack of freedom they awarded under the current laws has been exposed recently with heightened statistics on suicide rates in the country.
 There is currently no option for employees to switch employers without consent and low or even non-existent wages in exchange for their work make it impossible for most to repay the debts they owe for their work visas.